MikeOG444/rink-tracker-pwa/cline_docs/refactoring-plan.md

   - Refactored main hook to use all these smaller hooks with proper separation of concerns

 ### In Progress
-- Moving to Phase 2: Domain Model Implementation
+- Updating Firestore Service to use the new domain models

 ### Completed Tasks (continued)
 - **2025-03-05**: Refactored `MapPage.tsx` to extract reusable hooks and components: